wesovilabs/templatizer/README.md

 1. The web browser will be automatically opened when we execute `templatizer`.
 As was mentioned earlier, the port,  in which we can access the web application, can be whichever available port on the machine.

 2. We must enter the values of the template repository.
 We can configure private repositories.
+Click on button `Next` when data are filled.

 ![Templatizer](docs/templatizer-step1.png)

 * SSH connection will be supported in [the next release](https://github.com/wesovilabs/templatizer/issues/3).

-1. Click on the button `Next` and fill the defined variables for this template.

 ![Templatizer](docs/templatizer-step3.png)

-4. Once the variables are filled click on Process template and a tarball named `templatizer.tar.gz` will be downloaded.
+1. Once the variables are filled click on Process template and a tarball named `templatizer.tar.gz` will be downloaded.